tugraz-rdm/rdm/README.md

 ## Kubernetes

 In _k8s_ folder there is a deployment manifest.
 This repository can be used by a tool like ArgoCD to setup an automated kubernetes deployment in an already existing cluster.

+For ArgoCD automatic redeployment, the Kubernetes deployment needs to be of Kustomize type, for argo to know what image parameter to override.
+Therefore, _kustomization.yaml_ was needed to point to the manifest and the image to search for.